Herbert Mullin: Trial and imprisonment

 The Santa Cruz County District Attorney's Office charged Mullin with ten murders, and Mullin's trial opened on July 30, 1973.
-Mullin had admitted to all the crimes; therefore, the trial focused on whether he was legally sane (which, under U.S. law, means that he understood the nature and quality of his actions and understood right from wrong).
+As Mullin had admitted to all the crimes, the trial focused on whether he was legally sane, which under U.S. law means whether he understood the nature and quality of his actions and understood right from wrong.
 The fact that he had covered his tracks and shown premeditation in some of his crimes was highlighted by prosecutor Chris Cottle, while the defense (public defender Jim Jackson) argued that Mullin's delusions made him kill.
 On August 19, 1973, after fourteen hours of deliberation, Mullin was found guilty of first-degree murder in the killings of Jim Gianera and Kathy Francis — because they were deemed premeditated — and eight counts of second degree murder in the other killings — because they were considered "impulse" by the jury.
 Mullin was convicted of the ten murders at the age of 26.

 The Santa Clara County District Attorney's Office charged Mullin for the murder of Henri Tomei.
 On December 11, 1973, the day his trial was to begin, he pled guilty to second-degree murder after originally pleading not guilty by reason of insanity to first-degree murder.
 He was sentenced to life imprisonment in the Santa Cruz County trial and was denied parole eight times since 1980.
 He was incarcerated at Mule Creek State Prison, in Ione, California.

 While in custody, Mullin said he committed his crimes only in an attempt to save the environment.
-He was diagnosed by Dr. David Marlowe from the University of California at Santa Cruz with schizophrenic reaction, paranoid type.
+He was diagnosed by Dr. David Marlowe from the University of California, Santa Cruz with schizophrenic reaction, paranoid type.